 Apps and integrations are the tools that will enable you to build your existing workflows in Slack.
 Bring important information and alerts into the right channels by connecting services like Zendesk, Salesforce, Jira, or even your own proprietary software.
 With these tools connected to channels, you can add meaningful context to discussions and complete simple tasks in Slack.

 Search is your way to narrow down and find what you need, fast.
-Search your messages and files or find anything that’s been posted in a public channel, even if your not a member of it or if it’s been archived.
+Search your messages and files or find anything that’s been posted in a public channel, even if you're not a member of it or if it’s been archived.
 Learn the context of past decisions or see if someone’s already solved the problem at hand.

 You’ll find the search field in the upper-right corner of Slack: simply type a word or phrase to start looking.
 You can even use a number of modifiers to help narrow your results.